 When providing HCV assistance in shared housing, a separate lease and HAP contract are executed for each assisted family, and the standard form of the HAP contract is used.
+The standard form of the HAP contract is used- (form HUD-52641) with the special housing type specified in Part A of the HAP contract, as follows: "This HAP contract is used for the following special housing type under HUD regulations for the Section 8 voucher program: Shared housing."

-15-III B. PAYMENT STANDARD, UTILITY ALLOWANCE AND HAP CALCULATION The payment standard for a family in shared housing is the lower of 80% of the payment standard for the family unit size or the pro-rata share of the payment standard for the shared housing unit size.
+15-III B. PAYMENT STANDARD, UTILITY ALLOWANCE AND HAP CALCULATION

+The payment standard for a family in shared housing is the lower of 80% of the payment standard for the family unit size (voucher size)or the pro-rata share of the payment standard for the shared housing unit size.

-The pro-rata share is calculated by dividing the number of bedrooms available for occupancy by the assisted family in the private space by the total number of bedrooms in the unit.
+The pro-rata share is calculated by dividing the number of bedrooms available for occupancy by the assisted family in the private space, non-shared by the total number of bedrooms in the unit.